Initial-State Dependence of Thermodynamic Dissipation for any Quantum Process

 \ourTitle{Initial-State Dependence of Thermodynamic Dissipation for any Quantum Process }

 \ourAbstract{New exact results about the nonequilibrium thermodynamics of open quantum systems at arbitrary timescales are obtained by considering all possible variations of initial conditions of a system, its environment, and correlations between them.
-For any finite-time process with a fixed initial environment, we show that the contraction of the system's distinction---relative to the minimally dissipative state---exactly quantifies its thermodynamic dissipation.
+First we obtain a new quantum-information theoretic equality for entropy production, valid for an arbitrary initial joint state of system and environment.
+For any finite-time process with a fixed initial environment, we then show that the system's loss of distinction---relative to the minimally dissipative state---exactly quantifies its thermodynamic dissipation.
 The quantum component of this dissipation is the change in coherence relative to the minimally dissipative state.
 Implications for quantum state preparation and local control are explored.
-Notably, we establish the impossibility of Landauer's bound for almost every input to any reset protocol.
 For nonunitary processes---like the preparation of any particular quantum state---we find that mismatched expectations lead to divergent dissipation as the actual initial state becomes orthogonal to the anticipated one. }

 \ourKeywords{ nonequilibrium thermodynamics, entropy production, relative entropy, open quantum systems }

 { pdfauthor={Paul M. Riechers}, pdftitle={\ourTitle}, pdfsubject={\ourAbstract}, pdfkeywords={\ourKeywords}, pdfproducer={}, pdfcreator={} }